tetratecx/tsb-single-vm/README.md

 ## Introduction

-The purpose of this repo is to showcase TSB multi cluster capabilities.
-In order to do so, we will deploy 2 micro service based applications:
+The purpose of this repo is to showcase TSB multi cluster and VM onboarding capabilities.
+In order to do so, we will deploy a micro service based application call **App ABC**:

- - **App ABC:** deployed in an active/standby configuration providing full redundancy
- - **App DEF:** D and E deployed in the one cluster, F deployed in another cluster
+ - You have the ability to deploy it in active mode
+ - You have the ability to deploy it in active/standby mode
+ - You have the ability to deploy it on VMs

-We will be using minikube to spin up the demo environment.
+We will be using [minikube](https://minikube.sigs.k8s.io/docs/start) and [virtualbox](https://www.virtualbox.org) to spin up the demo environment.

 Before digging into the demo ENV itself, we highly recommend reading up on the conceptual introduction in our official documentation [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/concepts).